isakaii/navao/README.md

 3. **Load the extension**:
    - Click "Load unpacked"
-   - Select the `navao` folder containing the extension files
+   - Select the `weaver` folder containing the extension files
    - The extension should now appear in your extensions list

 4. **Setup API Key**: